browsertherapy/browsertherapy.github.io/_posts/2020-07-23-css-toggles-with-classlist.md

 const button = document.querySelector('button');
 ```

+**Tool-time**: From here on in, you'll be relying on your browser's Web Console to troubleshoot Javascript issues.
+How to open the Web Console on [FireFox](https://developer.mozilla.org/en-US/docs/Tools/Web_Console/Opening_the_Web_Console){:target="_blank"} and [Chrome](https://developers.google.com/web/tools/chrome-devtools/console){:target="_blank"}.
+{:.notice--info}

 **Bug hunt**: If you see an error like `button is not defined` or similar, chances are there's a problem with the selector you're passing to `querySelector()`.
 {: .notice--warning}

 ## Objective 3: Add a `click` handler for our `button` using `addEventListener()`
+Now that we have a button variable, let's do something with it.
+Javascript is [all about events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events) like clicks/touches, mouse/finger movement, form submission, etc. We can tell the browser to run code when a particular event happens, like the click of our button.
+We use the `addEventListener()` method (all HTML elements have one) to attach a `click handler` to our button.

 ```js
 button.addEventListener('click', function(){